kddnewton/sorbet-eraser/README.md

 end
 ```

-Notice that the `extend T::Sig` and `sig` constructs have been removed from your source code.
-Notice also that all line and column information has been preserved 1:1, so that stack traces and tracepoints will still be accurate.
+The `sig` method calls have been removed from your source code. `T::Sig` has been left in place, but is shimmed with an empty module to ensure any reflection is consistent.
+All line and column information has been preserved 1:1, so that stack traces and tracepoints will still be accurate.

 ## Installation